primea/js-primea-wasm-system-interface/README.md

 `npm install primea-wasm-system-inteface`

 # SYNOPSIS
-This implement the system interface for wasm binaries in primea Edit
+This implement the system interface for wasm binaries in primea

 # LICENSE